SteveBarnett/Remixing/_includes/themes/2026/june.md

 - **Vocation**
     - **Focus: "Plan the pomodoro breaks"**
         - → Use pomodoros more often, do cosy breaks
+        - Automate VPAT thing
+    - **Out of focus**
+        - ✔ ~~Write up WDAIE sketchnotes~~
+        - → Action-focused grips from WDAIE sketchnotes
+        - → New hostile / breaking / conflict / AIR notes
+        - → Being shut down notes (assertiveness, rs?)
         - Notes from [Anna E. Cook AI stuff](https://pinboard.in/u:maxbarners/t:aidesignsystem/)
         - Notes from "AI fatigue is real and nobody talks about it" article
         - Notes from "From Interactive to Interpassive" article
-        - Automate VPAT thing
-    - **Out of focus**
-        - → Write up WDAIE sketchnotes
-            - → action-focused, grips
-        - "Bullshit jobs" definition
-            - extend it
-        - New hostile / breaking / conflict / AIR notes
-        - Being shut down notes (assertiveness, rs?)
+        - WFH Window bamboo
         - Reality check!
             - Check Cal's language, format
             - Reread Factfulness notes
             - Reread The News notes
-        - → Pitch some ideas to WWAM
+        - ✔ ~~Pitch some ideas to WWAM~~
-            - → Testing with a SR workshop
+            - ✔ ~~Testing with a SR workshop~~
-            - → Top fixed issues in the past year, 3 years, 5 years
+            - ✖ ~~Top fixed issues in the past year, 3 years, 5 years~~
 - **Health**
     - **Focus: "Cosy strolling"**
         - → Restart 1BW